 Usage of Hooke’s Law

-Hooke’s law can be applied to all materials which come back to original shape upon withdrawal of the load.
-It is applicable to all materials which follow the linearity of stress and strain in the elastic limit.
+Hooke’s law can be applied to all materials that come back to their original shape upon withdrawal of the load.
+It applies to all materials which follow the linearity of stress and strain in the elastic limit.

-Any object made of steel or aluminum or any other metals that follows the stress-strain linearity in the elastic zone uses Hooke’s law.
-Material such as rubber or any plastic does not hold good with Hooke’s law as the amount of displacement gets changed due to other factors like temperature and material composition.
+Any object made of steel or aluminum or any other metal that follows the stress-strain linearity in the elastic zone uses Hooke’s law.
+Material such as rubber or any plastic does not hold well with Hooke’s law as the amount of displacement gets changed due to other factors like temperature and material composition.

 Hooke’s Law example